-Revenue is generated in the United States from the sale of the t:slim Pump, disposable cartridges and infusion sets to individual customers and third-party distributors that resell the product to insulin-dependent diabetes customers.
+Revenue is generated from sales, in the United States, of the t:slim pump, disposable cartridges and infusion sets to individual customers and thirdparty distributors that resell the product to insulin-dependent diabetes customers.
 The Company is paid directly by customers who use the products, distributors and third-party insurance payors.